abaikov/cnstra/packages/core/README.md

 - Use synchronous responses when possible
 - Set reasonable `maxNeuronHops` limits
 - Implement proper error handling in `onResponse`
+- Use array returns for genuine fan-out patterns, not just convenience
+- Consider concurrency limits when returning many signals

 ## 🎯 Common Use Cases